 You have the following rights with respect to your personal data:

 When exercising any of the rights listed below, in order to process your request, we may need to verify your identity for your security.
 In such cases we will need you to respond with proof of your identity before you can exercise these rights.

-At any point you can contact us to request the information we hold on you as well as why we have that information, who has access to the information and where we obtained the information from.
-Once we have received your request we will respond within one calendar month.
+At any point you can contact us (see section 12) to request the information we hold on you as well as why we have that information, who has access to the information and where we obtained the information from.
+Once we have received your request, we will try to respond within one calendar month.